IvyZ23/61040-portfolio/psets/pset2.md

 1. The first one is not registering a url for shortening, but to register a base URL that will be used later in shortened URLs.
 The second sync is actually registering a URL to be shortened so that it becomes a base URL + a random string.
 2. It is not always used because sometimes the variable name does not convery exactly what the argument is.
 3. The first two syncs happen when the user is requesting to execute an action.
-The third sync happebs when the action is excuted.
+The third sync happens when the action is excuted.
 4. We won't need the first sync and for the second sync, the shortUrlBase will always be set to the domain.
 5. **sync** ExpireURL